 We are convinced more than ever that experiencing Arcadia gives young girls of today the balance they need to take their place as a leader.

-Make the world a better place because you have been in it.
+Make the world better and more beautiful because you have been

 Campers from differing backgrounds range in age from 7 to 17 and come from not just the United States but from countries around the world.
 Campers include second, third, fourth and even fifth generation Arcadians.
 Twenty-three lodges scattered across an open field along the shores of Pleasant Lake house close-knit camper families that meld with the larger Arcadia community to create a joyful and supportive environment.